ParrotSec/documentation/cya-templates/code-of-conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the board of directors at directors@parrotsec.org.
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the board of directors at `directors at parrotsec dot org`.
+All complaints will be reviewed and investigated and will result in a response that is deemed appropriate to the circumstances.
 The board of directors is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.